Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/accessibility-statement/_index.md

 ORANGE SA refers to the WCAG international recommendations.
 [Here is the correspondence link between the RGAA and the WCAG (french)](https://a11y-guidelines.orange.com/fr/cadrage/correspondance-rgaa-wcag/).

-The audit was carried out via [the va11ydette](https://la-va11ydette.orange.com/?lang=en).
+The audit was carried out via [the Orange va11ydette](https://la-va11ydette.orange.com/?lang=en).

 ### Tests result